tomkirsch/ci4-bootstrap/README.md

 ```
 The `dynamicImageFileName()` function should generate a URL/path to a controller that serves dynamic images.

 To use containers in a newer version of bootstrap, just add them to the `containers` and `breakpoints` arrays, then set $bsVersion to the array key.
-See `tomkirsch\Bootstrap\BootstrapConfig` for more info.
+See `Tomkirsch\Bootstrap\BootstrapConfig` for more info.

 Create the service in `Config\Services.php`:
 ```